GregorRadovic/Magopoly/README.md

 - **Over the internet:** joiners use the host's **public address** (also shown on the Host Game screen).
 The host must **port-forward UDP 27015** to their PC and allow it through the firewall.
-If port-forwarding isn't an option, a LAN-emulation VPN like Tailscale works — everyone joins the virtual network and uses the host's VPN address.
+If port-forwarding isn't an option, a LAN-emulation VPN like Tailscale works; everyone joins the virtual network and uses the host's VPN address.

 The host stays authoritative for the whole match.
 If a player drops, an AI holds